RebornBeat/Hearth/README.md

 # Hearth

-### The Control-Loop Harness — Enforcement Kernel & Harness-Independent Benchmark
+### The Control-Loop Harness — Enforcement Kernel, Control-Factor Substrate & Harness-Independent Benchmark

 **Enforcement over artifacts.
 Measurement and enforcement are the same control path with different release authority.**